 Each caregiving situation is unique and complex, however, there are certain duties and challenges all family caregivers will face at one point or another.

 Don’t feel like you’re alone or you need to do it all yourself because the care recipient is a relative.
-Help of your other relatives can also be available and you’re encouraged to ask for it, even if you believe you can do it all alone.
+The help of your other relatives can also be available and you’re encouraged to ask for it, even if you believe you can do it all alone.

-There are services, information, training, and counseling that can help you provide better care to a relative.
+There are services, information, training, and counselling that can help you provide better care to a relative.
 By doing so, you’re taking better care of your health and financial future.

 - Healthcare knowledge: Gather the correct knowledge and education of health and medical conditions of the care recipient.
 Education and know-how on caregiver tasks, knowledge of medications and adherence